joaoanes/valhalla-infra/README.md

 This repo contains the terraform files that manage `valheim.hotelbraganca.club:2457`, a Valheim dedicated server.

-It uses `terraform-provider-openstack` and the OVH Public Cloud (which it turns out [supports openstack](https://www.openstack.org/marketplace/public-clouds/ovh-group/ovh-public-cloud)) to setup a `s1-8` instance to be a Valheim dedicated server, and changes a route53 record using the `aws` provider with that instance's public IP.
+It uses `terraform-provider-openstack` and the OVH Public Cloud (which it turns out [supports openstack](https://www.openstack.org/marketplace/public-clouds/ovh-group/ovh-public-cloud)) to setup a `s1-8` instance to be a Valheim dedicated server, and changes a route53 record using the `aws` provider with that instance's public IP while configuring an `s3` bucket for backups.

 After setting up the instance, we provision it by downloading necessary dependencies and the Valheim server binaries, installing a `systemd` service (so we can use `systemd` to manage the running server), and using `run.sh` to run the server with our configuration (password, server name, etc).
+We also install a backup script that tars the world files and sends them to the created backup `s3` bucket.

 Check `variables.tf` and `terraform.tfvars.example` for configuration options, such as _server name_, _server password_, _OVH Openstack Credentials_ (to source your own ones via the OpenStack RC file check the instructions below), the _key file path_ to access the instance, the _OVH Cloud region_ and a bunch of openstack stuff.